jquintanilla4/HandSign-FingerGesture-Recog/README.md

 * Tensorflow 2.9.0
 * CUDA Toolkit 11.0
 * cuDNN 8.1.1
+* Python 3.10.6 (tested, but might work on other version)

 ### app.py
 This script is for inference and data collection.